Last updated on July 1st, 2022 at 03:18 pm

 Based on consumer trends this year, it appears as though this could be a very important shopping day for many businesses.

-For this week’s post I’ve asked a few of our dreamers on the 8 Women Dream Team to share their thoughts and suggestions on how to approach Black Friday with our own spin on dreaming through the holiday season.
+For this week’s post, I’ve asked a few of our dream contributors to share their thoughts and suggestions on how to approach Black Friday with our own spin on dreaming through the holiday season.

 1. Shop for something that will bring you closer to your dream – Catherine